catalyst-cloud/catalystcloud-docs/source/object-storage/faq.rst

 .. seealso::

-  It is also documented in the Catalyst Cloud documentation here:
+  It is also documented in the Catalyst Cloud documentation :ref:`here<s3-api-documentation>`.
-  :ref:`s3-api-documentation`.